lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # LPWAN Architecture {#LPWAN-Archi}

-LPWAN technologies have similar network architectures but different terminologies.
+LPWAN network architectures are similar among them, but each LPWAN technology names architecture elements differently.
-Using the terminology defined in {{RFC8376}}, we can identify different types of entities in a typical LPWAN network, see {{Fig-LPWANarchi}}:
+In this document, we use terminology from {{RFC8376}}, which identifies the following entities in a typical LPWAN network (see {{Fig-LPWANarchi}}):

    o  Devices (Dev) are the end-devices or hosts (e.g. sensors, actuators, etc.).
 There can be a very high density of devices per radio gateway.